 TLP is proud to be a family-owned and operated company.
 While we call Texas home, TLP does not sell exclusively in Texas, we do business across the entire United States.
 In fact, the majority of our customers reside outside of the state of Texas.
 Texas Label Printers has established itself as one of the fastest-growing companies in the industry, and is one of the largest, full-service digital color label printer and blank label distributors in America.
 We carry what we believe to be the best blank label materials and the leading label printing equipment in the industry.
 In addition, we offer efficient order fulfillment and an easy-to-navigate website for a streamlined customer experience.
 Read our About Us page for more information about our company.

 How can in-house label printing enhance your business?

-Learn how Afinia Label’s digital label printers have helped companies like yours in the following testimonial videos.
-Also be sure to take a look at the Afinia’s case studies which cover a diverse and growing number of businesses as well as our label printing applications by industry page.
+Learn how digital label printers have helped companies like yours in the following testimonial videos.
+Also, be sure to look at our label printing applications by industry page as well as Afinia Label’s case studies which cover a diverse and growing number of businesses.

 Why Digital Printing?

 Over the past few years, digital printing has become a game-changer in the color label industry, especially concerning digital label printers and digital packaging printers.
 Advancements in digital printing technology have given rise to specialty color label printing equipment capable of printing rolls of labels as well as the ability to print on other objects such as corrugated packaging materials.
 Commercial color label printers have taken several forms that cater to various niches: from compact desktop label printers that print on pre-cut media to specialty packaging printers, to complete inline label finishing systems such as digital label presses that laminate and cut using plotters or cylindrical dies.